Manchurian wapiti

-The Manchurian wapiti (Cervus canadensis xanthopygus) is a subspecies of the wapiti native to East Asia.
+The Manchurian wapiti (Cervus canadensis xanthopygus) is a putative subspecies of the wapiti native to East Asia.
+It may be identified as its own species, Cervus xanthopygus.

 Description

 The Manchurian wapiti's coat is reddish brown during summer, and brownish gray in winter.
 It has dark hairs on the neck and dark underparts, followed by a light-colored rump patch.
-It is smaller than North American elk (Cervus canadensis canadensis) with smaller and stouter antlers.
+It is smaller than Altai wapiti (Cervus canadensis sibiricus) with smaller and stouter antlers.

 Male deer are wapiti-like with a neck mane, and as mentioned, relatively small wapiti-like antlers.
 Female deer are more red deer-like and lack neck manes.
-This deer is the most red deer-like of the wapiti, being adapted to mixed deciduous forest environments in Manchuria, Yakutia, Northern China and North Korea.
-Like many red deer, adult deer may have some visible spots in their summer coats.
+This deer is the most red deer-like of the wapiti, being adapted to mixed deciduous forest environments in Manchuria, Yakutia, Northern China, Eastern Mongolia, and North Korea.
+Like many wapiti, adult deer may have some visible spots in their summer coats.